rgeyer/rs_selfservice/README.md

 TODO:
 * Soft deletes for products, provisioned products, perhaps others?
 * Fully async provisioning operations.
 Main page should make ajax call to provision, which should spawn a new process which can be checked in on later, perhaps providing step by step log lines visible to the user.
+  * All ajax calls are actually ajax with a progress bar.
+Above still needs more love.
+(Done)
 * Handle "cloud not supported" errors when provisioning servers or arrays
   * Select default Datacenter when not specified and supported/required by the cloud
 * Tokenize all paths